ziming/laravel-scrapingbee/README.md

 ## Testing

-As ScrapingBee does not provide any test APIs nor recurring sample API credits.
-I'm not able to provide any tests.
+Currently there are no tests.
 But if there are tests in the future, you can run the command below to execute the testcases.

 ```bash
 composer test